spokestack/spokestack-android/README.md

     implementation 'io.spokestack:spokestack-android:9.1.0'

-    // for TensorFlow Lite-powered wakeword detection and nlu, add this one too implementation 'org.tensorflow:tensorflow-lite:1.14.0'
+    // for TensorFlow Lite-powered wakeword detection and/or NLU, add this one too implementation 'org.tensorflow:tensorflow-lite:2.3.0'

     // for automatic playback of TTS audio implementation 'androidx.lifecycle:lifecycle-common-java8:2.1.0'